DataJuggler/UltimateHelper/README.md

 # News

+12.14.2023: I added a new method CloneLines to TextHelper.
+This method create a new List of TextLine objects, and copies the text from the source parameter.
+This is used by DataJuggler.RandomUSD.

 11.20.2023: Added a new method to TextHelper - ExportWords.
 I also added a new property Index to Word and TextLine objects, and set the value for Index when GetWords and GetTextLines is called.